Get Up to Speed on Pensions Back to Top |

 Washington Plan Governance Back to Top |

 Pension plan governance plays a critical role in structuring and delivering benefits to plan members.
 The Office of the State Actuary has prepared resources to inform interested parties about the unique governance structure of Washington pensions.
-Click on the links below to view video materials relating to governance of the Washington state pension system.
+Click on the links below (from 2009) to view video materials relating to governance of the Washington state pension system.

 - Creating and Evaluating Governance Structure

 The governance of Washington State pensions has also changed over time to the system that is in place today.
-The following videos document both the causes and effects of changes to Washington pension governance to date.
+The following videos (from 2009) document both the causes and effects of changes to Washington pension governance to date.

 - Governance History of WA Pensions